alan-turing-institute/data-safe-haven/docs/_general/how-to-use-classification-web-app-guide.md

+---
+layout: page
-# Classification - Instructions for data provider representatives
+title: Classification - Instructions for data provider representatives
+---

 Welcome to the Data Safe Haven web-app.
 This is a tool to help you carry out research projects on secure organisational and personal data, by guiding you through the classification process, and giving instruction on how to handle personal data.